Windsor | United Kingdom

 During one of the hottest days, amid the heat wave that has been pummeling the UK recently, a crowd of over 300 guests came together for the love and polo and of course to support a wonderful cause.
 The Sentebale ISPS Handa Polo Cup 2018 saw His Royal Highness the Duke of Sussex get his boots dirty on the polo-field to help raise funds for the annual fundraising event.

-Not only does the Duke of Sussex support the charity, His Royal Highness also serves as its Co-Founding Patron.
-The Charity works with young people affected by HIV/AIDS in Southern Africa.
+Not only does the Duke of Sussex support the charity, but His Royal Highness also serves as its Co-Founding Patron.
+The charity works with young people affected by HIV/AIDS in Southern Africa.

 Enda Kenny, Former Prime Minister of Ireland and ISPS Handa Patron said:

 “I am delighted to be supporting the Sentebale ISPS Handa Polo Cup.
 Sentebale plays a vital role in improving the lives of vulnerable young people – yet it is everyone’s responsibility to contribute in whatever way we can.”